algorandfoundation/specs/dev/TEAL_opcodes.md

 ## bnz target

-- Opcode: 0x40 {int16 branch offset, big endian. (negative offsets are illegal before v4)}
+- Opcode: 0x40 {int16 branch offset, big endian}
 - Pops: *... stack*, uint64
 - Pushes: _None_
 - branch to TARGET if value X is not zero

 The `bnz` instruction opcode 0x40 is followed by two immediate data bytes which are a high byte first and low byte second which together form a 16 bit offset which the instruction may branch to.
 For a bnz instruction at `pc`, if the last element of the stack is not zero then branch to instruction at `pc + 3 + N`, else proceed to next instruction at `pc + 3`.
-Branch targets must be well aligned instructions. (e.g. Branching to the second byte of a 2 byte op will be rejected.)
-Branch offsets are limited to forward branches only, 0-0x7fff until v4. v4 treats offset as a signed 16 bit integer allowing for backward branches and looping.
+Branch targets must be aligned instructions. (e.g. Branching to the second byte of a 2 byte op will be rejected.)
+Starting at v4, the offset is treated as a signed 16 bit integer allowing for backward branches and looping.
+In prior version (v1 to v3), branch offsets are limited to forward branches only, 0-0x7fff.

-At LogicSigVersion 2 it became allowed to branch to the end of the program exactly after the last instruction: bnz to byte N (with 0-indexing) was illegal for a TEAL program with N bytes before LogicSigVersion 2, and is legal after it.
+At v2 it became allowed to branch to the end of the program exactly after the last instruction: bnz to byte N (with 0-indexing) was illegal for a TEAL program with N bytes before v2, and is legal after it.
 This change eliminates the need for a last instruction of no-op as a branch target at the end.
 (Branching beyond the end--in other words, to a byte larger than N--is still illegal and will cause the program to fail.)

 ## bz target

-- Opcode: 0x41 {int16 branch offset, big endian. (negative offsets are illegal before v4)}
+- Opcode: 0x41 {int16 branch offset, big endian}
 - Pops: *... stack*, uint64
 - Pushes: _None_
 - branch to TARGET if value X is zero